andry81-devops/github-accum-stats/README.md

 Variants:

-* You had try to run not Cygwin executable from the Cygwin shell.
+* You have had try to run not Cygwin executable from the Cygwin shell.
+The Cygwin does not convert a posix path into the Windows path automatically.

+  To workaround the error do use the `TEMP_DIR` variable to declare explicit temporary directory out of Cygwin `/tmp` directory.

+### Linux error: `Error: open /tmp/...: no such file or directory`

+Variants:

+* You have had try to run `yq` from https://github.com/mikefarah/yq.

+  Related issue:

+  * `yq fails to process files in /tmp` : https://github.com/mikefarah/yq/discussions/1299

-  To avoid the error do use the `TEMP_DIR` variable to declare explicit temporary directory out of Cygwin `/tmp` directory.
+  To workaround the error do use the `TEMP_DIR` variable to declare explicit temporary directory out of Cygwin `/tmp` directory.

 ## Last known issues updates